barryclark/jekyll-now/_posts/2017-11-27-correlation-does-order-matter.md

 correlation(x,y) = covariance(x,y)/std(x)std(y)

-This means, as described on this page (http://www.mathsisfun.com/data/correlation.html), we only need to know a few things: the sum of x, y, x^2, y^2, and xy.
+This means, as described on [the Math Is Fun webpage](http://www.mathsisfun.com/data/correlation.html), we only need to know a few things: the sum of x, y, x^2, y^2, and xy.
 Intuitively, and perhaps by experience, we know that the order by which we sum numbers does not affect the result.
 This is also a basic mathematical concept known as [the associative property of addition](http://www.coolmath.com/prealgebra/06-properties/03-properties-associative-addition-01).

 But why does changing the order of one column matter?